QitaoXu/CSE522S_19SP/labs/lab1/readme.txt

 <Client Design>
     1. command argument handler
-    2. data structure to store and sort coming messages: AVL tree
+        Check number of command line arguments for each run and if this number does not equals to 3, client program will print a message such that "Usage: ./client <IP address of server> <port number>\n" to tell users how to run client program correctly.

+    2. data structure to store and sort coming messages: AVL tree Taking advantage of select system call to monitor POLLIN events on socket connecting to server, client program repeatedly read messages when data is available from server after connection, put line by line to AVL tree until it recieves COMPLTET.
+Then it will continue to send messages in order back to server and exit.
 </Client Design>

 <Build Instructions>